jerrysong/lyrics_project/README.md

     sh /usr/local/spark/bin/spark-submit --master yarn --deploy-mode cluster --num-executors 12 --executor-memory 6G --py-files /root/lyrics_project/scripts/pyspark/dep.zip /root/lyrics_project/scripts/pyspark/artist_to_word_tfidf_job.py

-## Start Web Server:
+## Starting the Web Server:
-Please checkout this project from github and cd to the `lyrics_project/app` directory.
-Start the web server in background.
+This github repository needs to be checked out locally on the isntance or server and `lyrics_project/app` should be the present working directory.
+The web server in can be started in the background:

     gunicorn -w 4 -b <host_ip_address>:80 server:app -D